Surfshark VPN review for 2025

 Surfshark is an excellent gaming VPN because of its speedy connections, expansive server fleet, and reliable security features.
 Although it doesn’t offer any features specifically for gaming (such as CyberGhost’s gaming servers), our tests showed that Surfshark is more than capable in this regard.

-We tested all these aspects by enabling Surfshark VPN and playing a few popular online games like Fortnite, Warzone, Minecraft, and Roblox.
+We tested Surfshark’s gaming capabilities by enabling the VPN and playing a few popular online games like Fortnite, Warzone, Minecraft, and Roblox.
 During this time, we monitored connection speeds, ping, and each game’s overall performance.
-Naturally, we enabled the WireGuard protocol and connected to the fastest servers at the time for optimal speeds.

 Overall, we didn’t notice any significant lagging or connectivity issues with any of the games we played.
 The upload and download speeds weren’t as impressive as NordVPN’s during similar tests, but that didn’t result in any performance issues.